vaIerika/Synonymist/README.md

 ### Credits

 I highly recommend [Merriam-Webster](https://www.merriam-webster.com).
 The dictionary has up-to-date words, explanations, and etymologies.
-Also on the website you can find games, common mistakes and examples.
-Sometimes I like to spend time just browsing 😄 Merriam-Webster website allows to display, reproduce, print or download their content for personal, non-commercial use.
+Sometimes I like to spend time just browsing 😄

 Also I have used information from [Wiktionary](https://en.wiktionary.org/wiki).
 An internet resource that is treated with special favor by a lot of people including me.
 It allows users to [share, reuse, edit and etc.](https://foundation.wikimedia.org/wiki/Terms_of_Use/en) articles.